Troubleshooting / FAQs

 The Banner does not show up

-Here are multiple options possible
+There are multiple causes possible

 1. Please check, if the checkbox under “General >Enable Cookie Banner” is ticked.